-Two major biostratigraphic successions were recovered at Site 1128 and dated by calcareous nannofossils and planktonic foraminifers as late Miocene-Quaternary (0-55 mbsf) and early Eocene-early Oligocene (72-427 mbsf).
-These intervals are separated by a debrite (55-72 mbsf) containing mixed upper Paleogene and Miocene nannofossils and planktonic foraminifers.
-Calcareous nannofossil data indicate four possible hiatuses within the Neogene succession, one of which is confirmed by planktonic foraminifer data at the upper/lower Pliocene boundary.
-A major unconformity beneath the debrite removed middle Miocene-upper Oligocene sediment (~15 m.y.).
+Two major biostratigraphic successions were recovered at Site 1128, dated by calcareous nannofossils and planktonic foraminifers as late Miocene-Pleistocene (0-55 mbsf) and early Eocene-early Oligocene (72-427 mbsf).
+These intervals are separated by the debrite interval (55-72 mbsf) containing mixed upper Paleogene and Miocene nannofossils and planktonic foraminifers.
+Calcareous nannofossil data indicate four possible hiatuses within the Neogene succession, and a major unconformity spanning the Miocene/Oligocene boundary at ~72 mbsf.
+Both nannofossil and planktonic foraminifer data show that this unconformity spans a gap of at least 5 m.y., as the entire upper Oligocene is missing.
 Below 72 mbsf, nannofossils and planktonic foraminifers show increasing signs of dissolution and are absent at some levels, suggesting deposition near the lysocline and CCD.
 Sedimentation rates were 10-12 m/m.y. through the Neogene, 50-60 m/m.y. in most of the early Oligocene, and 4 m/m.y. in the late Eocene.
-Although characterized by poor core recovery and barren intervals, datum levels from the older Eocene succession suggest a sedimentation rate of 40-45 m/m.y.
-Five benthic foraminiferal assemblages are distinguished: (1) a diversified Quaternary and Pliocene assemblage indicating abyssal paleodepths above the CCD, (2) a mixed assemblage of displaced faunas in the debrites, (3) an impoverished lower Oligocene-lower upper Eocene assemblage indicating lower bathyal to abyssal paleodepths close to the lysocline, (4) an impoverished lower upper to upper middle Eocene calcareous assemblage indicating lower bathyal to abyssal paleodepths close to the lysocline, and (5) an impoverished upper middle to upper lower Eocene agglutinated assemblage indicating deposition below the CCD.
+Although characterized by poor core recovery and barren intervals, datum levels from the remainder of Eocene sediments suggest a sedimentation rate of 40-45 m/m.y.
+Five benthic foraminiferal assemblages are distinguished: (1) a diversified Pleistocene and Pliocene assemblage indicating abyssal paleodepths above the CCD; (2) a mixed assemblage of displaced faunas in the debrites; (3) an impoverished early Oligocene-early-late Eocene assemblage indicating lower bathyal to abyssal paleodepths close to the lysocline; (4) an impoverished earlylate to late-middle Eocene calcareous assemblage indicating lower bathyal to abyssal paleodepths close to the lysocline; and (5) an impoverished late-middle to late-early Eocene agglutinated assemblage indicating deposition below the CCD.

 Long-core measurements established a magnetostratigraphy for the uppermost 40 mbsf, spanning the Brunhes Chron, Matuyama Chron, and part of the Gauss Chron.
-Below this, the interval characterized by debris flows disrupts the record, and it is not possible to recognize a magnetostratigraphy until a depth of ~60 mbsf, where the record was correlated with the early Oligocene magnetic polarity time scale.
-A non-magnetic APC coring assembly was used at this site and produced significant improvement in the declination record in shallow APC cores.
-Excellent records were obtained both with and without the nonmagnetic assembly toward the bottom of the intervals cored by the APC.
+Below this, the interval characterized by debris flows disrupts the record and it is not possible to recognize a magnetostratigraphy until a depth of ~60 mbsf, where the record was correlated with the early Oligocene magnetic polarity time scale.
+A nonmagnetic APC coring assembly was used at this site, and produced significant improvement in the declination record in shallow APC cores.
+Excellent records were obtained both with and without the nonmagnetic assembly toward the bottom of the intervals cored by APC.

-Construction of a composite depth section from Holes 1128B and 1128C indicates that a complete Quaternary through upper Miocene sedimentary record was recovered at Site 1128.
-A break in the record occurs at ~68 mcd, corresponding to the 17-m-thick debrite separating upper Miocene from lower Oligocene sediments.
+Construction of a composite depth section from Holes 1128B and 1128C indicates that a complete Pleistocene through upper Miocene sedimentary record was recovered at Site 1128.
+A break in the record occurs at ~68 mcd, corresponding to a 15-m-thick debris flow separating upper Miocene from lower Oligocene sediments.
 The numerous turbidites in the section aided correlation.
-The primary lithologic parameters used to create the composite section were MS, gamma-ray attenuation (GRA), wet bulk density, NGR emissions data acquired by the multisensor track (MST) on whole cores, and color reflectance data (400 nm) measured on split cores.
+The primary lithologic parameters used to create the composite section were magnetic susceptibility, gamma-ray attenuation (GRA) wet bulk density, natural gamma emissions data acquired by the multisensor track on whole cores, and color reflectance data (400 nm) measured on split cores.